RV Burnt Breaker: Causes, Repair & Prevention Guide

 In Brief

-Your burnt breaker was most likely caused by a loose connection at the lug, which creates resistance and heat even under light loads.
+Nothing ruins a peaceful RV camping trip faster than discovering your electrical panel has a burnt, melted breaker that's left you without power.
 You'll need to replace the damaged breaker and carefully inspect the panel for other loose connections.
 Given the damage shown, consider replacing the entire panel for safety.

 Your Toolkit